Get Started

 └── sessions/ # Per-session tracking and handoff notes

-An agent that has seen one aDNA project recognises this in any other — before reading a single word of content.
+An agent that has seen one aDNA project recognizes this in any other — before reading a single word of content.

 TriadEntityPurpose